 - Line-sweep your camp.
 Walk shoulder-to-shoulder with your campmates and clean your campsite in a grid pattern.
 Pick up EVERYTHING.
 Use a magnet bar or rake to go over your entire camp and conduct a final sweep.

 - Community Clean-Up.
 As a citizen of BRC, you are asked to join your neighbors on Sunday and Monday after the Burn for two hours of MOOPing in addition to your own camp clean-up — pick a well-traveled area.
 The Earth Guardians in Center Camp can direct you to a specific clean-up project.

 - Secure and cover your load!
 Pack carefully and make sure your trash and other items do not litter our highways.

 - Leave No Trace does not end when you hit the pavement.
 Do not dump your trash in neighboring communities (yes, this has actually happened).
 See Pack it out! for waste and recycling locations.

 - Stop periodically and check to make sure your vehicle’s load is secure!

 Burning Man believes strongly in protecting the environment and making the event more sustainable — but we need YOU to help make that happen.
-The Environment section of the Burning Man website is a treasure trove of helpful tips for creating a plan for your time on playa with tips on how to practice the 6 ‘R’s: Rethink, Reduce, Reuse, Recycle, Respect & Restore!
-Visit Greening Your Burn to learn more.
+The Leaving No Trace section of the Burning Man website is a treasure trove of helpful tips for creating a plan for your time on playa with tips on how to practice the 6 ‘R’s: Rethink, Reduce, Reuse, Recycle, Respect & Restore!
+Visit Greening Your Burn and the Earth Guardians website to learn more.